WhidbeyWILL

 Grace Landing

-Our six-home cottage community offers 600-square-foot homes designed for comfortable, efficient living, and affordable homeownership.
+Our six-home cottage development features 600-square-foot homes designed for efficient living and attainable home ownership.

-These thoughtfully planned homes provide a realistic pathway to ownership for working individuals and families while fostering a close-knit, supportive neighborhood.
+Thoughtfully planned for working individuals and families, these homes create a realistic path to ownership while fostering a close-knit, supportive neighborhood.

-Lower costs, smarter design, financial stability, and a strong sense of community make Grace Landing cottages a lasting affordable housing solution—not a temporary fix.
+Smart design, lower costs, and long-term financial stability make Grace Landing a lasting housing solution—not a temporary fix.

-100% of donations to WILL go directly to the development of Grace Landing.
+100% of donations to WILL directly support the development of Grace Landing.

 Website created by seascriptcompany.com